QuentinRauschenbach/ArcticCarbon/README.md

 ## Notebook Overview
+- AC-data-processing
+  - calculate annual mean or sum from CMIP6 RAW data on Levante
-- AC-first-look
+  - calculate spacial sum
-  - Look at RECCAP2 Ocean mask
-  - Look at and do some simple plots of MPI data
-- AC-loop
+  - apply regional masks
-  - intake search
+- AC-Combine-vars-CDO
+  - Calculate (using CDO) additional variables by adding or subtracting the base variables processed in the previous script
-  - processing function
+- AC-RECCAP-plots
-  - processing loop over all models
-  - combine base variables with CDO (e.g. terrestrial carbon = cVeg + cSoil)
-  - Some CDO error investigation
-  - First plots of the processed data
+  - Code to reproduce RECCAP2 plots
 - AC-maps
   - Map plots for all varibales comparing ssp126 and ssp370 to historical
-- AO-fgco2-loop
-  - old processing code
+- AC-catalog-search-example
+  - example output from ```search_cmip6-catalog.py```
 - CMIP6-Model-availability
   - Code to check with intake which models have a certain set of varibles
-  - Produces a table with color coded lists
+  - Produces a table with color coded entries
-- Create_gridareas_UHH-CMIP6
+- UHH-CMIP6_Create-gridareas_modified
   - adapted code from the UHH SIA CMIP6 product
   - Processing functions to calculate gridareas using CDO for land and ocean vars
-- RECCAP
-  - Code to reproduce the RECCAP2 plots
-  - lines can be either colorcoded by scenario or model